datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 **git-annex ria-remote special remotes**

-On a technical level, beyond being a tree of datasets, a RIA store is by default a :term:`git-annex` ria-remote special remote.
+On a technical level, beyond being a directory tree of datasets, a RIA store is by default a :term:`git-annex` ria-remote special remote.

 .. findoutmore:: What is a special remote?